-The Instant Pot Duo 7-in-1 is the company's most popular series and for good reason.
-It comes with seven cooking functions: pressure cooker, slow cooker, rice cooker, steamer, saute, yogurt making and warmer.
-You can buy the Duo in three sizes: 3-quart ($71), 6-quart ($80) and 8-quart ($99).
+The Instant Pot Duo is the company's most popular series and for good reason.
+It's super simple to operate and offers seven versatile cooking functions: pressure cooker, slow cooker, rice cooker, steamer, sauté, yogurt maker and warmer.
+You can buy the Duo in three sizes: 3-quart ($80), 6-quart ($99) and 8-quart ($109).

-It's the most affordable model to sport the yogurt and poultry programs as well as the option to pressure cook on high or low.
+It's also the most affordable model with yogurt and poultry programs, as well as the option to pressure cook on high or low.

 Programs included: Rice, Bean/Chili, Poultry, Meat/Stew, Multigrain, Porridge, Soup/Broth, Steam, Manual or Pressure Cooking

-What it doesn't have: Cake, Sterilize, Egg, Ultra and Canning
+What it doesn't have: Cake, Sterilize, Egg and Canning

 The Ultra series offers upgrades from the previous models.
-You can cook delicious recipe dishes like chicken breasts, instant pot mac and cheese, mashed potatoes and more with high and low pressure for up to six hours, two hours more than the Lux and Duo series.
-It's available in $120 3-quart, $150 6-quart and $180 8-quart sizes and is the best Instant Pot for slow cooking.
+You can cook dishes like Instant Pot chicken breasts, mac and cheese or mashed potatoes with high and low pressure for up to 6 hours, which is 2 hours more than the Lux and Duo series.
+It's available in 3-quart ($99), 6-quart ($125) and 8-quart ($160) sizes.
+It's the best Instant Pot for slow cooking.

-The Ultra name comes from the added option to fine tune parameters like temperature.
-You can specify temperature to a single degree from 104 to 208 degrees Fahrenheit.
+The Ultra name comes from the added option to fine-tune parameters like temperature.
+Unlike with other Instant Pots, you can specify temperature to a single degree from 104 to 208 degrees Fahrenheit.
 You can also dial in specific values for cooking time, pressure level and delay time.